 If you are going to run and haven’t eaten a meal for a long time, it’s wise to top up your energy levels with a carbohydrate-based snack, rather than attempt to run on an empty stomach.
 While earlier studies favoured high glycaemic index foods as pre-workout snacks, researchers at Penn State University found greater benefit from a moderate-GI snack compared to a high-GI one, when consumed 45 minutes before exercise.
 Make sure that you have something that ‘agrees’ with you, as the jolting action of running can make your stomach feel distended and uncomfortable.
 You may want to opt for a sports drink or energy gel, rather than something heavier.

-Make a quick recovery from running
+Make a quick recovery

 After a long run, make sure you eat some carbohydrate within half an hour of finishing to replenish your glycogen stores.
 This is particularly important if you are training the next day.
 Studies have shown that the post-run half hour is the perfect ‘window’ to allow maximum absorption of carbohydrate.
 Wait until you’ve showered and stretched, however, and that window will have closed.
 Foods which are moderate to high on the glycaemic index will work fastest.
-Aim to eat 1g of carbohydrate for every kilogram (0.45g per pound) of your bodyweight to optimize refueling, and take some protein on board with your carbs for maximum benefit.
+Aim to eat 1g of carbohydrate for every kilogram (0.45g per pound) of your bodyweight to optimise refuelling, and take some protein on board with your carbs for maximum benefit.
 For example, try yogurt and banana, toast and peanut butter, or a fruit smoothie.